Jbleezy/BO1-Reimagined/README.md

 * Gives 50 points for each kill

 ### Equipment

+#### Lethal Grenades
+* Now cannot be thrown faster than intended when throwing a grenade right after after throwing one
+* Increased impact damage from 15 to 30
+* Impact damage now does not get decreased after damaging other enemies

+##### Frag Grenade
+* Changed upwards projectile speed

+##### Semtex
+* Now always cost 250 points to buy (previously costed 130 points after first buy)
+* Semtex beeping rate no longer changes depending on your FPS
+* Changed upwards projectile speed

+##### Stielhandgranate
+* Added HUD icon from Call of Duty: WWII
+* Now deals damage on impact
+* Added projectile trail effect
+* Added throw back animation

+#### Tactical Grenades
+* Now cannot be thrown faster than intended when throwing a grenade right after after throwing one
+* Increased impact damage from 15 to 30
+* Impact damage now does not get decreased after damaging other enemies
+* Fixed a bug where tactical grenades wouldn't work if they were thrown before a previously thrown tactical grenade had activated
+* Now always stay upright

+##### Gersch Device
+* Now uses model from Black Ops 3
+* Zombies now get attracted immediately
+* Fixed a bug where zombies would attempt to get sucked into a Gersch Device shortly after it had already disappeared
+* Fixed a bug where zombies would not always switch back to their normal run animation after a Gersch Device ends
+* Changed upwards projectile speed

+##### Matroyshka Dolls
+* Now uses model from Black Ops 3
+* Deal infinite damage (except for the Director)
+* Damage increased from 4500 to 9000 on the Director

+##### Monkey Bombs
+* Zombies now get attracted immediately
+* Zombies will now taunt when near a Monkey Bomb
+* Will not activate if thrown outside the map
+* Removed on Nacht, Verruckt, and Shi No Numa

+##### QED
+* Now uses model from Black Ops 3
+* 100% chance of fling effect when thrown near Cosmonaut or zombie
+* 100% chance of reviving player when thrown near downed player
+* 100% chance of giving perk when thrown near a perk machine that is powered on
+* 100% chance of opening a door when thrown near a door
+* 100% chance of upgrading player's weapon when thrown near Pack-a-Punch machine
+* 100% chance of hacking an exacavtor when thrown near the panel
+* 100% chance of random powerup when throw near a powerup
+* Guaranteed results order: fling effect (if near Cosmonaut), revive players, give nearest perk, open nearest door, upgrade weapon, stop excavator, random powerup, fling effect (if near any zombie)
+* If thrown outside the map, the player who threw the QED gets teleported to a random location on the map
+* Free perk effect now only gives the perk to the player who threw the QED
+* Revive player effect now only revives players near where the QED was thrown
+* Random weapon powerup now gives player max ammo on a weapon if they already have the weapon
+* Starburst weapons no longer damage players
+* Removed red powerup effect
+* Removed unupgrade weapon effect
+* All other effects and random powerup effect have a chance of spawning when none of the forced effects are activated

+#### Mines
 * Limit of 80 mines placed on the map at once (each player can place equal amount of mines in coop)
-* Grenades now cannot be thrown faster than intended when throwing a grenade right after after throwing one
-* Lethal grenades: impact damage - 30
-* Fixed a bug where tactical grenades wouldn't work if they were thrown before a previously thrown tactical grenade had activated
-* Tactical grenades now always stay upright
-* Mines can now be repurchased to refill ammo
+* Can now be repurchased to refill ammo
-* Mines can now be picked up while pressing the melee button
+* Can now be picked up while pressing the melee button
+* Increased move speed from 100% to 110%
+* Increased sprint duration from 100% to 110%

-#### Bouncing Betty
+##### Bouncing Betty
 * Increased placing speed
 * Can now explode after being placed for 1 second (previously 2 seconds)
 * Can now be picked up
 * No longer keeps moving and making sounds after being placed
 * First raise time is now the same as regular raise time

-#### Claymore
+##### Claymore
 * Added placing sound
 * Added activation sound
 * Can no longer be picked up after being triggered
 * First raise animation is now the same as regular raise animation
 * First raise time is now the same as regular raise time

-### Frag Grenade
-* Changed upwards projectile speed
+##### Spikemore
+* Added activation sound
+* Can no longer be picked up after being triggered
+* First raise animation is now the same as regular raise animation
+* First raise time is now the same as regular raise time

-#### Gersch Device
+#### Useable Equipment
-* Now uses model from Black Ops 3
-* Zombies now get attracted immediately
-* Fixed a bug where zombies would attempt to get sucked into a Gersch Device shortly after it had already disappeared
-* Fixed a bug where zombies would not always switch back to their normal run animation after a Gersch Device ends
-* Changed upwards projectile speed

-#### Hacker
+##### Hacker
 * Every player can have the hacker
 * Does not move locations when picked up
 * Can now only hack one item at a time